ClathomasPrime/linear-prefs/tex/notes.md

     Concerns domains containing precicely one pair of reversed preferences, apparently.
     "Constructs large CDs via tiling" or something, too.

+Actually, much more work has been done in this domain.
+What are the major player/movements (not discussed above)?
+* Abello in the 80s proved many things in several papers, e.g. connected CDs of maximal depth (equivalent to max norm peak/pit domains) have size at most 4^n or something
+* Raz proved a c^n upper bound on any CDs for some value of c.
+Techniques are highly analytic and disjoint from other works here.
+* Fishburn in 2000ish found a very large max norm peak/pit CD (2^n ish), but showed non-connected CDs can do much better (at least 2.1^n).
+    He proved some optimality for specific values of n (a hard task).
+* Galambos and Reineir formalized some stuff from Abello and used some abstract math, and they calculate the exact size of Fishburn's domain.

 Q: under what conditions are maximal condorcet domains characterized?
 * [DK13]: when as SYMMETRIC domain also has maximum *size* for the number of outcomes
 * [PS19]: when the domain is also single crossing